akeylesslabs/akeyless-go/docs/RotatedSecretUpdateCustom.md

 `func (o *RotatedSecretUpdateCustom) HasUidToken() bool`

 HasUidToken returns a boolean if a field has been set.

+### GetUseCapitalLetters

+`func (o *RotatedSecretUpdateCustom) GetUseCapitalLetters() string`

+GetUseCapitalLetters returns the UseCapitalLetters field if non-nil, zero value otherwise.

+### GetUseCapitalLettersOk

+`func (o *RotatedSecretUpdateCustom) GetUseCapitalLettersOk() (*string, bool)`

+GetUseCapitalLettersOk returns a tuple with the UseCapitalLetters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseCapitalLetters

+`func (o *RotatedSecretUpdateCustom) SetUseCapitalLetters(v string)`

+SetUseCapitalLetters sets UseCapitalLetters field to given value.

+### HasUseCapitalLetters

+`func (o *RotatedSecretUpdateCustom) HasUseCapitalLetters() bool`

+HasUseCapitalLetters returns a boolean if a field has been set.

+### GetUseLowerLetters

+`func (o *RotatedSecretUpdateCustom) GetUseLowerLetters() string`

+GetUseLowerLetters returns the UseLowerLetters field if non-nil, zero value otherwise.

+### GetUseLowerLettersOk

+`func (o *RotatedSecretUpdateCustom) GetUseLowerLettersOk() (*string, bool)`

+GetUseLowerLettersOk returns a tuple with the UseLowerLetters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseLowerLetters

+`func (o *RotatedSecretUpdateCustom) SetUseLowerLetters(v string)`

+SetUseLowerLetters sets UseLowerLetters field to given value.

+### HasUseLowerLetters

+`func (o *RotatedSecretUpdateCustom) HasUseLowerLetters() bool`

+HasUseLowerLetters returns a boolean if a field has been set.

+### GetUseNumbers

+`func (o *RotatedSecretUpdateCustom) GetUseNumbers() string`

+GetUseNumbers returns the UseNumbers field if non-nil, zero value otherwise.

+### GetUseNumbersOk

+`func (o *RotatedSecretUpdateCustom) GetUseNumbersOk() (*string, bool)`

+GetUseNumbersOk returns a tuple with the UseNumbers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseNumbers

+`func (o *RotatedSecretUpdateCustom) SetUseNumbers(v string)`

+SetUseNumbers sets UseNumbers field to given value.

+### HasUseNumbers

+`func (o *RotatedSecretUpdateCustom) HasUseNumbers() bool`

+HasUseNumbers returns a boolean if a field has been set.

+### GetUseSpecialCharacters

+`func (o *RotatedSecretUpdateCustom) GetUseSpecialCharacters() string`

+GetUseSpecialCharacters returns the UseSpecialCharacters field if non-nil, zero value otherwise.

+### GetUseSpecialCharactersOk

+`func (o *RotatedSecretUpdateCustom) GetUseSpecialCharactersOk() (*string, bool)`

+GetUseSpecialCharactersOk returns a tuple with the UseSpecialCharacters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseSpecialCharacters

+`func (o *RotatedSecretUpdateCustom) SetUseSpecialCharacters(v string)`

+SetUseSpecialCharacters sets UseSpecialCharacters field to given value.

+### HasUseSpecialCharacters

+`func (o *RotatedSecretUpdateCustom) HasUseSpecialCharacters() bool`

+HasUseSpecialCharacters returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)